ASMASAM/iptv/README.md

-# iptv
+#IPTV
-Pakistani TV Channels
+List of TV Channels